 (photo credit: COURTESY THE FAMILY)

-Dadon was killed on May 1 after she disappeared while on her way to a job interview in Migdal Ha’emek.
-On June 16 the Shin Bet (Israel Security Agency) arrested Halifa, a taxi driver from Ibillin in the Galilee.
+Dadon disappeared while on her way to a job interview in Migdal Ha’emek on May 1, 2014.
+On June 16 of that year the Shin Bet (Israel Security Agency) arrested Halifa, a taxi driver from Ibillin in the Galilee.

-The Shin Bet says that Halifa picked up Dadon on the way to the interview and took her to a deserted parking lot where he stabbed her to death, leaving wounds across her entire body.
-He then washed his taxi in a failed attempt to get rid of physical evidence linking him to the crime, and ditched Dadon’s wallet in the Arab village of Beit Zarzir, where it was found by local youths.
+Halifa picked up Dadon on the way to the interview and took her to a deserted parking lot, where he stabbed her to death, leaving wounds across her entire body.
+He then washed his taxi in a failed attempt to get rid of evidence linking him to the crime, and ditched Dadon’s wallet in the Beduin village of Beit Zarzir, where it was found by local youths.

-After the killing, relatives of Dadon and residents of her hometown of Afula held protests in the city calling for police to find the killer and also for Israel to end the practice of releasing convicted murderers in agreements with the Palestinians.
+After the killing, relatives of Dadon and residents of Afula held protests in the city, calling on the police to find the killer and for Israel to end the practice of releasing convicted murderers in agreements with the Palestinians.